Slain Marine who cradled baby at Kabul airport loved her job | WTOP

 Page was raised in Red Oak, Iowa, and in the Omaha area and joined the Marines after graduating from Millard South High School.
 He is mourned by his girlfriend, parents, stepmom and stepdad, four siblings and grandparents, the family statement said.

-“Daegan will always be remembered for his tough outer shell and giant heart,” the statement said. ”Our hearts are broken, but we are thankful for the friends and family who are surrounding us during this time.
-Our thoughts and prayers are also with the other Marine and Navy families whose loved ones died alongside Daegan.”
+“Daegan will always be remembered for his tough outer shell and giant heart,” the statement said. ”Our hearts are broken, but we are thankful for the friends and family who are surrounding us during this time.”

 RYAN KNAUSS, 23

 Army Staff Sgt.
-Ryan Knauss was remembered as a motivated man who loved his country and was looking forward to coming back to the U.S. and eventually moving to Washington, D.C., family members told WATE-TV in Knoxville, Tennessee.
+Ryan Knauss was remembered as a funny man who loved his country and was looking forward to coming home and moving to Washington, D.C., relatives told WATE-TV in Knoxville, Tennessee.

-Knauss’ grandfather, Wayne Knauss, told the television station that his grandson attended Gibbs High School and grew up in a Christian home.
+Knauss had been stationed at Fort Bragg, North Carolina, and he was part of the 9th Psychological Operations Battalion, 8th Psychological Operations Group, the Defense Department said.

-“A motivated young man who loved his country,” Wayne Knauss said.
+“A motivated young man who loved his country,” his grandfather, Wayne Knauss, told the TV station.
 “He was a believer, so we will see him again in God’s heaven.”

-Stepmother Linnae Knauss said Ryan planned to move to Washington after he returned to the U.S.

 HUNTER LOPEZ, 22

+Cpl.
+Hunter Lopez had planned to follow in the footsteps of his parents and embark on a career in law enforcement after his military deployment.

-Hunter Lopez, whose parents work at the Riverside County Sheriff’s Department in Southern California, was a sheriff’s Explorer for three years before joining the Marine Corps in September 2017, Sheriff Chad Bianco said.
+As a teen he had been in the Explorer program at the Riverside County Sheriff’s Department in Southern California, where his mother and father serve, and planned to join the force there himself, Sheriff Chad Bianco said.

-Bianco said Lopez planned to follow in his parents’ footsteps and become a Riverside County Sheriff’s Deputy after his deployment.
+“We are heartbroken to hear this sad news about Hunter, who chose to follow a life of service, selflessness, courage and sacrifice, like his parents,” Bianco said in a statement.

 DAVID LEE ESPINOZA, 20

-Lance Corporal David Lee Espinoza, a Marine from Laredo, Texas, joined the military after high school, and was being remembered as a hero by his mother.
+Lance Cpl.
+David Lee Espinoza, a Marine from Laredo, Texas, joined the military after high school, and was being remembered as a hero by his mother.

 “He was just brave enough to go do what he wanted and to help out people.
 That’s who he was, he was just perfect,” his mother, Elizabeth Holguin. told the Laredo Morning Times.